alphagov/di-devplatform-upload-action/README.md

 The action packages, signs the Lambda functions, and uploads the application to the specified S3 bucket.

+It adds the following metadata to the S3 object:

+- committag - The tag of the git commit (if present), this falls back to a shortened commit has.
+- repository - The git repository where the file was loaded from
+- commitmessage - The first 50 characters of the git commit message, trimmed to the following regex: `tr -dc '[:alnum:]- '`
+- commitsha - The full git commitsha of the git commit.

 ## Action Inputs

 | Input                | Required | Description                                                                     | Example              |